-Andrew Shuck's parents, his origin in Europe and his initial residence in America are unknown.
+Andrew Shuck's parents, his origin in Europe and his initial residence in America are NOT known.
 Any such claims are speculative and unproven.
 Family legend is that he came from the Rhine area of Germany via port of Rotterdam.
 Keep in mind that, at the time, "Germany" did not exist and instead consisted of independent principalities and states.
 Another family legend is that he was of Dutch origin.
 However, other Shuck/Shook/etc. families have been shown to be German, the surname "sounds" more German to me (especially compared to the known Dutch families he associated with) and that legend may have come from his association with the Low Dutch Company and those families.

 Andrew Shuck presumably immigrated to America (i.e. not born here), probably at some early age (i.e. infant to 15), but date and ports of departure and entry not known.
 His name is not found on known ships' passenger lists.
 Early settlement and migration path is not known.
 Marriage record not found; his wife's name of Margaret is from his will.
 The first tangible evidence found shows that the family lived in what is now the Shepherdstown area (now Jefferson County, West Virginia) from 1760/1762 to about 1783 prior to move to Shelby/Henry County in Kentucky to join the Low Dutch Company.
 The area was and is known as Pack Horse Ford (a crossing on the Potomac) and in 1760 the nearest town was called Mecklenburg, later renamed Shepherdstown, in then Frederick County, Virginia.
 The tract of the Low Dutch Company was located half in Shelby and half in Henry County.
 In 1760, Andrew would have been about age 25-30 with one or two infant children (Hannah and Mathias).
 In his Revolutionary War pension petition, Mathias Shuck said he was born in 1759 in New Jersey, but didn't remember the month.